giovannt0/BurpEvidenceCollector/README.md

 <img width="1140" alt="Screenshot 2020-12-09 at 16 30 47" src="https://user-images.githubusercontent.com/25910997/101649837-9a3b6f80-3a3b-11eb-88be-50df9ef416f1.png">

+## Building from source

+`gradle build fatJar`

+The jar will be in `build/libs/BurpEvidenceCollector-all.jar`

 ## Disclaimer

 The project is currently not maintained.
 Should you find anything weird, feel free to send a PR!